-Canon G1 X Mark III versus Canon G9 X
+Canon G1 X Mark III vs G9X

 The Canon PowerShot G1 X Mark III and the Canon PowerShot G9 X are two digital cameras that were officially introduced, respectively, in October 2017 and October 2015.
-Both the G1X Mark III and the G9X are fixed lens compact cameras that are based on an APS-C (G1X Mark III) and an one-inch sensor.
-The G1X Mark III has a resolution of 24 megapixel, whereas the G9X provides 20 MP.
+Both the G1X Mark III and the G9X are fixed lens compact cameras that are based on an APS-C (G1X Mark III) and an one-inch (G9X) sensor.
+The G1X Mark III has a resolution of 24 megapixels, whereas the G9X provides 20 MP.

 An illustration of the physical size and weight of the Canon G1 X Mark III and the Canon G9 X is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G9 X is considerably smaller (37 percent) than the Canon G1 X Mark III.
 Moreover, the G9X is substantially lighter (48 percent) than the G1X Mark III.
 It is worth mentioning in this context that the G1X Mark III is splash and dust resistant, while the G9X does not feature any corresponding weather-sealing.

 The power pack in the G9X can be charged via the USB port, which can be very convenient when travelling.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you would like to visualize and compare a different camera combination, just use the right or left arrows in the table to switch to the respective camera.
 Alternatively, you can also navigate to the CAM-parator app and make your selection from the full list of cameras there.